FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/02FieldEncoding.md

 value should be applied.
 Rather, default handling is left to application layer specifications.

-FIX data type summary
+Data type summary
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-FIX semantic types are mapped to binary field encodings as follows.
+FIX semantic types are typically mapped to binary field encodings as follows.
 See sections below for more detail about each type.

 Schema attributes may restrict the range of valid values for a field.